bsteen/sdxl-image-batch/README.md

 # VRAM Limitations
 - This script is optimized to run on "low" VRAM GPUs like the NVIDIA GTX 1070 with *only* 8 GB of VRAM
 - If you have more VRAM than this, you can enable an extra feature to improve processing speed: comment out the line `enable_model_cpu_offload()` and uncomment `to("cuda")`
+- I do not know what will happen if you try running this script with less than 8 GB of VRAM

 # File Locations
 - `models/`: Place SDXL models here, each model must be in its own sub-folder